What to do, hear, see | Feb. 22-28

 “Experimental Shorts from the ReelAbilities Film Festival” | Feb.
 23, 7-10 p.m.
 1329 Main St., OTR

 Check out this new addition to the wonderful quirkiness that is OTR’s Main Street.
-In preparation for this year’s RAFF, here are several experimental short films from previous festivals, hand-picked by ReelAbilities multimedia specialist Jesse Byerly.
+In preparation for this year’s RAFF, here are several experimental short films from previous festivals, hand-picked by ReelAbilites multimedia specialist Jesse Byerly.
 Get the full scoop on The Mini Microcinema here.

 MUSIC